 The next question is how to compute $G(S)$ numerically when $S$ is an infinite set.
 Theorem \ref{Th:limit} shows that, if $S$ is an infinite compact set, $G(S)$ can be well approximated by $G(S_0)$ if $S_0$ is a sufficiently dense finite subset of $S_0$.

-\begin{theorem} Suppose $K-H$ is continuous and positive definite.
+\begin{theorem} Suppose $H$ is continuous and positive definite.
 Let $S_n$ be a sequence of finite subsets of $\mathcal{X}$.
 Suppose $S_n$ has a limit and denote the closure of $\lim_{n\rightarrow\infty} S_n$ as $\bar{S}$.
 Suppose $\bar{S}$ is a compact set.
-If $K(\cdot,x_i)\in\mathcal{N}_{K-H}(\bar{S})$ for each $i$, $G(S_n)\rightarrow G(\bar{S})$, and therefore, $\Sigma_{opt}(S_n)\rightarrow \Sigma_{opt}(\bar{S})$, as $n\rightarrow\infty$. \end{theorem}
+If $K(\cdot,x_i)\in\mathcal{N}_{H}(\bar{S})$ for each $i$, $G(S_n)\rightarrow G(\bar{S})$, and therefore, $\Sigma_{opt}(S_n)\rightarrow \Sigma_{opt}(\bar{S})$, as $n\rightarrow\infty$. \end{theorem}

 Theorem \ref{Th:limit} provides a general consistency result, but there is no rate of convergence.
-In the Supplementary Materials, we link this convergence rate to the approximation theory of radial basis functions in the RKHS \citep{wendland2004scattered,rieger2008sampling,rieger2010sampling,rieger2017sampling} under the condition $H=\alpha K$ for $0<\alpha<1$.
-It is worth noting that when $H=\alpha K$ for $0<\alpha<1$ and $S\supset \{x_1,\ldots,x_n\}$, $G(S)=G(\mathbb{R}^d)=(1-\alpha)^{-1}K_{X,X}$, i.e., the solution ensuring privacy at all input locations equals the uniformly privacy-aware solution.
+In the Supplementary Materials, we link this convergence rate to the approximation theory of radial basis functions in the RKHS \citep{rieger2008sampling,rieger2017sampling,rieger2010sampling,wendland2004scattered} under additional conditions.
+It is worth noting that when $H=\alpha K$ for $0<\alpha<1$ and $S\supset \{x_1,\ldots,x_n\}$, $G(S)=G(\mathbb{R}^d)=\alpha^{-1}K_{X,X}$, i.e., the solution ensuring privacy at all input locations equals the uniformly privacy-aware solution.